-The "|" operator is the seperator between alternative events or alternative event sequences.
+The "|" operator is the separator between alternative events or alternative event sequences.

-In analogy to boolean operators, "|" has a lower binding priority than "&" and "->", whereas "&" and "->" have the same binding priority.
+In analogy to boolean operators, "|" has a lower binding priority than "&" and "->".
 Parentheses can be used to change the binding priority.

-Consider the following vector expressions in the context of the sample VCD:
+Consider the following vector expressions in the context of the sample event report: